kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ![Create a conf folder in Databricks repo](../meta/images/databricks_conf_folder_creation.png)

-Name the new folder `local`:
+Name the new folder `local`.
+In this guide, we have no local credentials to store and so we will leave the newly created folder empty.
+Your `conf/local` and `local` directories should now look like the following:

 ![Final conf folder](../meta/images/final_conf_folder.png)

-In this guide, we will leave the newly created folder empty.

 ### Upload project data to DBFS